 Students who feel unwell in school, will be seen by the school nurse in the JC, if she is present.
 The school nurse will assess the situation and determine the further course of action.
-The LT will be informed.

-A student leaving during the day due to sudden illness must report to the administrator in charge and be given a permission slip to leave the school premises.
-The slip will be issued only after the parent/guardian has been contacted.
+If a student becomes unwell during the day, they must report to a teacher, administrator or the Head of Section/Deputy Principal.
+Before they are allowed to go home, the school will contact the parents to inform them.
+Students who leave the school are given a permission slip.
 Students must keep the slip to show to the truancy officers or police if they are questioned on the street.